tygerdavejr/ADBQuery/README.md

-Once that is resolved, enter one of the following: python -m pip install -U --pre astroqurey[all]
+Once that is resolved, enter one of the following: python -m pip install -U --pre astroquery[all]

 or:
   conda install -c conda-forge astroquery